Category / advertising / Arkansas / business / corporate / head shot / headshot / portrait / studio photography

 I recently photographed the most dreamy pink kitchen while working with Meet.West Studio.
 It was our first time working together on an interior photoshoot, and I enjoyed the collaborative effort.
 I love talking through design elements to make sure I fully showcase the space and give the photographs a bit of “pop” with styling choices.…

-A couple of months ago, I received an email from the Wall Street Journal about photographing Northwest Arkansas for an upcoming article.
-They asked me to photograph the interiors of a couple of homes, portraits of the owners, and a few specific areas.
-They also asked me to photograph anything I thought was interesting about…
+A couple of months ago I received an email from the Wall Street Journal about photographing Northwest Arkansas for an upcoming article.
+They asked me to photograph the interiors of a couple of homes, portraits of the owners, a few specific areas and ended by allowing me to photograph anything I thought was interesting about…

 Executive portraits for a new, consistent look on the website

-One of my projects in late summer 2021 was to take updated portraits of the executives at Tyson Foods, Inc., in Springdale, Arkansas.
-The goal was to give the portraits on the website an updated, consistent look and really put the focus on the people.
-We took time to discuss the look of the images…
+One of my projects in late summer of 2021 was to take updated portraits of the executives at Tyson Foods, Inc., in Springdale, Arkansas.
+The goal was to give an updated, consistent look to the portraits on the website… and really put the focus on the people.
+We took time to talk through the look…

 From the photography archive… portraits of Rosanne Cash for National Geographic Traveler

-I recently put together a portfolio for a new adventure and did a little digging through my archives.
-It was fun to look through old shoots and pull a few images to re-edit with the goal of putting them on Instagram or my blog.
+I recently put together a portfolio for a new adventure, and did a little digging through my archives.
+It was fun to look through old shoots and pull a few images to re-edit with the goal of putting them on insta or my blog.
 Sometimes I get a little overwhelmed trying to keep things current.…

-Capturing Memories: My Personal Photography Project on Little Rock Crate & Basket Co.
+• Personal Project on Little Rock Crate & Basket Co.

 It’s been a pandemic since my last post… seriously, it’s been a minute, and a world of things have happened since then.
 Of all the “pivot” moments, I think the biggest one was my dad officially shutting down his business, selling the property and retiring.
 It was the place of my childhood full of familiar…